-Description This command creates or optionally modifies job, batch or milestone definitions.
-Since jobs, batches and milestones have a lot in common, in the following we have mainly used the general technical term "Scheduling Entity" whenever the behaviour is the same for all three types of job definitions.
-The expressions "job", "batch" and "milestone" are used for Scheduling Entities of the corresponding type Job, Milestone and Batch.
+This command creates or optionally modifies job, batch or milestone definitions.
+Description Since jobs, batches and milestones have a lot in common, in the following we have mainly used the general technical term "Scheduling Entity" whenever the behaviour is the same for all three types of job definitions.
+The expressions "job", aging The aging describes how quickly the priority is upgraded.

+"batch" and "milestone" are used for Scheduling Entities of the corresponding type Job, Milestone and Batch.